Person shot in leg by federal law enforcement in Minneapolis after assaulting an officer, DHS says

 Minneapolis leaders are asking the city — once again rocked by violence involving federal law enforcement — to remain calm.

+“There’s still a lot that we don’t know at this time, but what I can tell you for certain is that this is not sustainable,” Frey said.

 “The City of Minneapolis again demands that ICE leave the city and state immediately.
-We stand by our immigrant and refugee communities – know that you have our full support,” the city’s post said.
+We stand by our immigrant and refugee communities – know that you have our full support,” the city said in a statement.

-Federal agents launched an array of less lethal munitions to clear the crowd that gathered at the scene, including pepper balls and what sounded like flash bangs.
+Federal agents launched an array of less lethal munitions Wednesday night to clear crowds of protesters who started gathering at the scene, including pepper balls and what sounded like flash bangs.
 At one point, it appeared a member of the crowd threw one of the gas canisters back at agents, who then kicked it away.

 Smoke hung in the air as officers deployed multiple tear gas canisters, one striking CNN correspondent Whitney Wild.